 Over the course of time, the deer population grew and spread throughout the mountains after Judgment Day.
 One of these deer hearing the unaccustomed sound of a roaring motorcycle leaps out into the road right in John Connors path.

 With no time to swerve to avoid the sudden apparition blocking his path, Johns lays the bike down on its side just before impacting the deer.
 The Harley strikes the deer and both slide off onto the shoulder as John tumbles down the road.

 Somehow, the deer got tangled up with the bike as it slid down the road, which gives him an idea.
-Slipping off his helmet and jacket, he puts them on the deers body, thanking his luck, if luck is what it can be called, that the deer is a doe, as she shoves his helmet over its head.
+Slipping off his helmet and jacket, he puts them on the deers body, thanking his luck, if luck is what it can be called, that the deer is a doe and doesn't have any antlers, as she shoves his helmet over its head.